BuildOnViction/docs/docs/general/faq.md

 	- **Amazon EC2:** C5 instance
 	- **Google Cloud Engine:** n1-highcpu-16

-	Setting up a masternode candidate on a weaker machine might result in poor performances.
-	Significantly impacting owner's rewards and the chain performance.
+	Setting up a masternode candidate on a weaker machine might result in poor performances, significantly impacting owner's rewards and the chain performance.

 	**Note:** If you are running a node in Testnet, 2CPU/8GB of RAM is sufficient.